Koo Hye-sun: As artist and an ambassador

-From 17 to 31 August 2013, she held exhibition entitled "Anything That Leaves Yearning Is All Beautiful".
+From August 17 to 31, 2013, she held exhibition entitled "Anything That Leaves Yearning Is All Beautiful".
 The same year, Koo attended the Hong Kong Contemporary Art Fair.
-The illustration poster of her cat 'Mango' will be sold at this exhibition, where the profit will be donated to charity organization ‘Community Chest Hong Kong’.
+The illustration poster of her cat 'Mango' will be sold at this exhibition, where the profit will be donated to charity organization 'Community Chest Hong Kong'.
 Koo was also appointed as the 2013 Cheongju International Craft Biennale (CICB) ambassador, as well as the ambassador for ArtisTree, an organization to encourage arts.

 Personal life

 On March 11, 2016, Koo was confirmed to be dating her Blood co-star Ahn Jae-hyun since April 2015.
 The couple officially registered their marriage at the Gangnam district office on May 20, 2016, and married on May 21, 2016.
 They announced that instead of holding a wedding party, they would donate the money to the pediatric ward of Severance Hospital.
 The pair appeared in the reality show Newlywed Diary produced by Na Young-seok, which showcased their married life.

 In August 2019, it was reported Ahn requested a divorce from Koo.
 On August 18, 2019, Koo posted an image of text messages between her and her husband Ahn Jae-hyun discussing divorce to her Instagram account.
 Another image was posted with a caption that explained she wanted to preserve her marriage, while Ahn did not.
 The posts were later deleted.
 Koo suffered numerous malicious comments on social media every time she criticized Ahn publicly.
 Ahn submitted an application to the Seoul Family Court on September 9, 2019, for divorce against Koo, and it was delivered to Koo on September 18, 2019.

 On September 1, 2019, Koo revealed in Instagram post that she would be taking a break from the entertainment industry to resume college.